Machine learning enhanced data assimilation framework for multiscale carbonate rock characterization: Methodology

 Relative permeability measurements are expensive and hard to perform for carbonate rock samples and their associated microporosity phases.
 To address this challenge, we use multi-scale imaging techniques where high-resolution images are sampled from core samples to define the property models of microporosity phases.
 These models are then used to set up multi-scale digital rock models from micro-CT images for relative permeability prediction \citep{ruspini2021multiscale,menke2022using}.
 For heterogeneous carbonate rocks, there is always a question of whether the current sampling is representative enough to inform the multi-scale digital model to predict the properties of different rock samples \citep{pak2016multiscale}.
 This question is more pronounced for macroscale ($> 10^{-1} \;m$) carbonate rocks where both $\mu m-$ and $mm-$ scale heterogeneity affect the fluid flow.
 For such heterogeneous systems, sampling before uncertainty assessment may lead to unrecoverable information loss; therefore, leveraging high-resolution images from analogous rock samples can provide valuable initial constraints.
 Under these circumstances, it is beneficial to set up the relative permeability model for each microporosity phase based on whole-core experimental measurements, then use it to validate the high-resolution images and confirm their representativeness.
 Moreover, unlike invasion percolation for capillary pressure simulation, relative permeability prediction needs multi-scale simulation, which is computationally expensive to act as the forward model during ESMDA implementation.
 In this case study, we couple ESMDA with machine learning to overcome the computational challenges and infer relative permeability from limited observations on a cm-scale carbonate core sample.

-Shown in figure \ref{fig:Rock_sample_description} a and b, our sample ($38\; mm$ diameter $\times \; 69\; mm$ length) is a Miocene bioclastic packstone from Central Luconia, deposited in a shallow marine environment, and consists of benthic foraminifera, coral reef, bryozoa, bivalves, and algae.
-The experimental observations on this core sample are generally limited, consisting only of low-resolution micro-CT images, basic petrophysical properties (porosity and permeability), and experimentally measured drainage relative permeability curves (figure \ref{fig:Rock_sample_description}).
+Our sample ($38\; mm$ diameter $\times \; 69\; mm$ length) is a Miocene bioclastic packstone from Central Luconia, deposited in a shallow marine environment, and consists of benthic foraminifera, coral reef, bryozoa, bivalves, and algae as shown in Figure \ref{fig:Rock_sample_description} (a) and (b).
+The experimental observations on this core sample are generally limited, consisting only of low-resolution micro-CT images, basic petrophysical properties (porosity and permeability), and experimentally measured drainage relative permeability curves (Figure \ref{fig:Rock_sample_description}).
 To compensate for these data scarcities and construct a digital rock model, we supplement our core-specific measurements with auxiliary data from analogous samples from the same formation, specifically a capillary pressure curve and a set of high-resolution images.
-The following sections present the method to set up a digital rock model from low-resolution micro-CT images and detail the implementation of a dense neural network-ESMDA framework for the inference of relative permeability models of each microporosity phase.
+Figure \ref{fig:M1-47_multiscale_ESMDA_workflow} presents a general workflow of our dense neural network (DNN) enabled data assimilation, where nm-scale images ($156 \times 364 \times 490 \; \mu m$) provide prior distribution of permeability, relative permeability, and capillary pressure curves.
+The following sections present the method to set up a digital rock model from cm-scale low-resolution micro-CT images and detail the implementation of a dense neural network-ESMDA framework for the inference of relative permeability models of each microporosity phase.